-This statement is made pursuant to section 54(5) of the Modern Slavery Act 2015 and constitutes APS Group’s commitment to adherence to the Act, for the financial year ending 31st January 2017.
+This statement is made pursuant to section 54(5) of the Modern Slavery Act 2015 and constitutes APS Group’s commitment to adherence to the Act.

 Though slavery was abolished in the UK more than 200 years ago, exploitation continues.
 We know that this abhorrent practice still continues today in one form or another in every country in the world, in the form of human trafficking, forced and bonded labour plus other kinds of slavery.